gokadzev/capacitor-music-controls-plugin-new/README.md

-# Capacitor Music Controls Plugin
+# Capacitor Music Controls Plugin New

 An update to Cordova Music Controls plugin to support Capacitor 3